mendix/docs-site-test/content/en/docs/studio/page-editor/page-editor-widgets/page-editor-widgets-input-elements.md

 * **Conditional** – The widget is editable only if specified conditions are met based on an attribute value or based on an expression.

-	{{%alert type="info" %}} If an attribute set for the widget's data source is of the AutoNumber type, the widget is set into read-only mode by default and the **Editability** setting itself is disabled, because attributes of this type are generated automatically.{{%/alert %}}
+	{{%alert color="info" %}} If an attribute set for the widget's data source is of the AutoNumber type, the widget is set into read-only mode by default and the **Editability** setting itself is disabled, because attributes of this type are generated automatically.{{%/alert %}}

 ##### 3.3.3.1 Condition Based on {#condition}